-Normally on Saturday I list a number of books with a similar theme or author in hopes that something will peak your interest and you can add some new titles to your library.
+Normally on Saturday, I list a number of books with a similar theme or author in hopes that something will peak your interest and you can add some new titles to your library.
 Today I am only featuring one.
+In the Town All Year ‘Round.
 It’s my new favorite book and it was suggested by a reader too!

 In the Town All Year ‘Round by Rotraut Susanne Berner is amazing.